Magar-Gaurav/learn_java/README.md

 # Basic OOPs concept of Java
-  This is code of basic OOPS concept examples
+  This is code of basic OOPS concept examples and some of the basic java programs

 ## Language used
 - JAVA